Target to drop Cherokee brand products in U.S. from 2017

-(Reuters) - Apparel retailer Cherokee Global Brands (CHKE.O) said Target Corp (TGT.N) elected not to renew the license of the Cherokee brand in the United States, sending the company’s shares tumbling 33 percent in extended trading.
+Sept 10 (Reuters) - Apparel retailer Cherokee Global Brands said Target Corp elected not to renew the license of the Cherokee brand in the United States, sending the company’s shares tumbling 33 percent in extended trading.

 The current license will expire on Jan.
 31, 2017, Cherokee said in a statement on Thursday.
 Target has been licensing the Cherokee brand for almost two decades.